kbilsted/WhitespaceWarrior/README.md

 I believe we do a great deal of _scanning_.
 My belief is rooted in a lot of facts

   * Only source code is typeset with Mono-spaced fonts.
 Books, magazines , newspapers, etc. all use proportional fonts
-  * Most programmers have an oppinion and preference with regards to indentation size
+  * Most programmers have an opinion and preference with regards to indentation size
-  * Most programmers prefer syntax highlighting with colours both in editors/IDE's and when reading code-oriented web pages
+  * Most programmers prefer syntax highlighting with colors both in editors/IDE's and when reading code-oriented web pages
-  * People express diffculty in keeping concentration and focus when faced with code bases with large portions of text, that do not contribute meaning.
+  * People express difficulty in keeping concentration and focus when faced with code bases with large portions of text, that do not contribute meaning.

 So faced with a large code base, how do you improve its readability?
 I think _Effort_ is a key word here.
-Some code-improving actions require a lot of effort, others not so much.
+Some code-improving actions require a lot of effort, others can be completed in minutes.
-With a tool like `WhiteSpaceWarrior` we can process a very large code base and review all the changes within an hour!
-That will beat most other initiatives by magnitutes.
+Reformatting tools like `WhiteSpaceWarrior` can process large code bases and review all the changes within an hour!
+That will beat most other initiatives by magnitudes.
 Of course, the same goes for the effect on the code base.
-An example of a low effort initiaitive is code formatting making the code base look simiar in terms of overall structure.
+An example of a low effort initiative is code formatting making the code base look similar in terms of overall structure.
 An example of a large effort initiative is ensuring test coverage, applying SRP, SOLID, FailFast, design patterns, introducing service orchestration and so on.

 To visualize this we need two graphs.
 One for each end of the spectrum of our code reading strategies.